pranavpeter2050/community/README.md

 We'll be using the terminal to generate our Public & Private Keys.
 In order to access the web-push-CLI, we need to add a script: `web-push` to our `backend/package.json` file.
 To generate vapid keys using web-push-CLI, run command `npm run web-push generate-vapid-keys`.

+To use the above generated vapid keys, read the web-push docs [here](https://github.com/web-push-libs/web-push#using-vapid-key-for-applicationserverkey).

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.